Retrieval-augmented Decoding for Improving Truthfulness in Open-ended Generation

 Current hallucination mitigation techniques include fine-tuning, in-context learning (ICL), and decoding strategies, each with notable strengths and limitations.
 Fine-tuning methods, such as reinforcement learning with human feedback (RLHF) \citep{ouyang2022training}, align models with factual constraints but require large annotated datasets, limiting scalability.
 Supervised fine-tuning \citep{wei2021finetuned} on curated datasets, such as TruthfulQA \citep{lin2021truthfulqa}, improves factuality but often overfits to specific domains.
 In contrast, ICL \citep{brown2020language} leverages few-shot examples to guide generation without retraining, but suffers from prompt sensitivity and reduced robustness across domains.
 Decoding-time interventions offer a more lightweight and flexible alternative, modifying token selection at generation time without updating model weights.
 Contrastive decoding \citep{li2022contrastive} optimizes a contrastive objective by differencing logits from a large (expert) and small (amateur) model to favor plausible outputs, but typically requires multiple generation passes, reducing efficiency.
 DoLa \citep{chuang2024dola} enhances truthfulness by contrasting logits from later versus earlier transformer layers, exploiting layer-specific factual knowledge, but its reliance on model-specific layer structures limits cross-architecture applicability.
+More recently, self-consistency-based approaches, such as integrative decoding \citep{chengintegrative}, generate multiple candidate continuations, prepend each back to the input, and aggregate their predictions to decide the next token.
+While this yields notable gains in factual accuracy, the requirement for repeated sampling leads to substantial computational overhead and restricts applicability.
 These limitations motivate a robust, sample-efficient decoding strategy that ensures truthfulness and informativeness across diverse models with a single generation pass.